 Learn more: Geiller et al. Neuron (2020)

 The FEMTOSmart product line was primarily developed to perform in vivo imaging.
-This system’s special feature is the elevated body which can move in X, Y, and Z dimensions: it offers plenty of space under the objective for free and easy positioning of the sample.
+This system’s special feature is the elevated body that can move in X, Y, and Z dimensions: it offers plenty of space under the objective for free and easy positioning of any kind of sample.
 This feature supports functional behavioral studies of model organisms with different weights and sizes, from flies to even non-human primates, while they are moving in a virtual-reality environment.
 The microscopes can be assembled using galvanometric scanner supporting flexible ROI scanning and resonant scanner supporting fast frame and volume scanning possibilities.
 Many optional modules are available to the microscopes enabling the scientists to perform optogenetics and other studies in larger animals even during behavior.

 Dal Maschio et al. described a method for high-resolution interrogation of circuit function, which combines simultaneous two-photon functional imaging, 3D photostimulation, and quantitative behavioral tracking in zebrafish larvae.
 Tail movements were initiated by photostimulation, while the induced behavior and neuronal network activity were recorded.
 The schematic diagram of the experiment is shown on the left panel of the figure.
 The right panel shows the calcium activity of 486 imaged neurons and the kinematics of the tail in response to stimulation.
 Red lines indicate photostimulation onset and offset.